Neoplatonism: Islamic Neoplatonism

 The major reason for the prominence of Neoplatonic influences in the historical Muslim world was availability of Neoplatonic texts: Arabic translations and paraphrases of Neoplatonic works were readily available to Islamic scholars greatly due to the availability of the Greek copies, in part, because Muslims conquered some of the more important centres of the Byzantine Christian civilization in Egypt and Syria.

-Various Persian and Arabic scholars—such as Avicenna (Ibn Sina), Ibn Arabi, al-Kindi, al-Farabi, and al-Himsi—adapted Neoplatonism to conform to the monotheistic constraints of Islam.
+Various Turkish, Persian and Arabic scholars—such as Avicenna (Ibn Sina), Ibn Arabi, al-Kindi, al-Farabi, and al-Himsi—adapted Neoplatonism to conform to the monotheistic constraints of Islam.
 The translations of the works which extrapolate the tenets of God in Neoplatonism present no major modification from their original Greek sources, showing the doctrinal shift towards monotheism.
 Islamic Neoplatonism adapted the concepts of the One and the First Principle to Islamic theology, attributing the First Principle to God.
 God is a transcendent being, omnipresent and inalterable to the effects of creation.
 Islamic philosophers used the framework of Islamic mysticism in their interpretation of Neoplatonic writings and concepts.
 (Note: Morewedge: "The greatest cluster of Neoplatonic themes is found in religious mystical writings, which in fact transform purely orthodox doctrines such as creation into doctrines such as emanationism, which allow for a better framework for the expression of Neoplatonic themes and the emergence of the mystical themes of the ascent and mystical union.")